redstrate/redstrate.com/content/guestbook.md

 title: "Guestbook"
 ---

-I have a new guestbook hosted by myself.
+I have a new guestbook hosted using the new self-hosted comments sysstem!
 At the moment, [old guestbook entries](/legacy-guestbook) are not migrated yet.

 {{< guestbook >}}